-Thick slices of rustic white bread, topped with Hatchamole, scrambled eggs, a good dose of cheddar cheese, pico de gallo, a dollop of sour cream and a sprinkle of chopped cilantro.
-A beautiful scrambled egg breakfast sandwich to start your day.
+This scrambled egg breakfast sandwich recipe uses thick slices of rustic white bread topped with Hatchamole, scrambled eggs, a good dose of cheddar cheese, pico de gallo, a dollop of sour cream and a sprinkle of chopped cilantro.

 These green chiles are not Poblanos, nor are they Anaheims.
 They are a special breed that have their own names and range of flavors.
 Most of the varieties grown in the Hatch Valley have been developed at New Mexico State University.